1. Improved Organisational Culture

 Our economy and way of life is a sub-set of the natural world.
 Our communities are completely reliant on the surrounding environment for their continued survival.
 It is far better to understand our connection, reliance and dependence upon the natural world than to disregard the warning signals nature gives when stressed.
 A resilient mindset and community manages ‘externalities’ and accounts for potential impacts which may affect ecosystems.
 Building resilient communities helps foster and deliver healthy environmental outcomes by working with, and integrating with natural systems.
 Increased biodiversity, better use of water, regenerative farming practices, and reduced erosion and carbon emissions help build ecosystems which thrive.

-10. Increased Community Engagement and Outcomes
+10. Increased Community Engagement

 Building resilience helps foster increased community engagement.
 Converging economic, environmental and social challenges are increasingly evident today.
 By engaging a cross section of community we can develop valuable links, networks and synergies.
 These networks will ultimately build a robust framework for handling shocks, disasters and potential challenges.
 The knowledge base of every community is diverse; hence it is crucial for these relationships to be developed and nurtured.
 It is only when community members take ownership and responsibility for their future can real change and progress be made.